Mission Thread Analysis Using End-to-End Data Flows - Part 1

 Starting with the architecture engineering challenges it was developed to address, this blog post has provided an overview of the E2E Mission Thread Data Flow Analysis (EMDA) method including its work products and the process used to create and verify them.
 The next blog post in this series will discuss the benefits of the method, challenges that need to be addressed while implementing the method, and lessons that were learned during the use of this method on a US military program.

-View presentation materials from the webinar Mission Threads: Bridging Mission and Systems Engineering.
+View the webinar Mission Threads: Bridging Mission and Systems Engineering.

 Read the SEI Technical Report, Introduction to the Mission Thread Workshop.

 A Cybersecurity Engineering Strategy for DevSecOps that Integrates with the Software Supply Chain

 This post has been shared 0 times.